-As stated in $\S 63.6612$, 63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following:
+As stated in §§63.6612, 63.6625 and 63.6630, you must initially comply with the emission and operating limitations as required by the following:

 For each You have demonstrated initial compliance if 1.
-New or reconstructed non-emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, non-emergency stationary CI RICE >500 HP located at a major source of HAP, and existing non-emergency stationary CI RICE >500 HP located at an area source of HAP i.
+New or reconstructed non-emergency 2SLB stationary RICE >500 HP located at a major source of HAP, new or reconstructed non-emergency 4SLB stationary RICE ≥250 HP located at a major source of HAP, non-emergency stationary CI RICE >500 HP located at a major source of HAP, and existing non-emergency stationary CI RICE >500 HP located at an area source of HAP emissions and using oxidation catalyst, and using a CPMS i.
 The average reduction of emissions of CO determined from the initial performance test achieves the required CO percent reduction; and ii.
 You have installed a CPMS to continuously monitor catalyst inlet temperature according to the requirements in §63.6625(b); and iii.
 You have recorded the catalyst pressure drop and catalyst inlet temperature during the initial performance test.
-2. Non-emergency stationary CI RICE >500 HP located at a major source of HAP, and existing non-emergency stationary CI RICE >500 HP located at an area source of HAP a.
-Limit the concentration of CO, using oxidation catalyst, and using a CPMS i.
-The average CO concentration determined from the initial performance test is less than or equal to the CO emission limitation; and

-2 You may obtain a copy of ASTM-D6348-03 from at least one of the following addresses: American Society for Testing and Materials, 100 Barr Harbor Drive, West Conshohocken, PA 19428-2959, or University Microfilms International, 300 North Zeeb Road, Ann Arbor, MI 48106.
+&lt;sup>2 You may obtain a copy of ASTM-D6348-03 from at least one of the following addresses: American Society for Testing and Materials, 100 Barr Harbor Drive, West Conshohocken, PA 19428-2959, or University Microfilms International, 300 North Zeeb Road, Ann Arbor, MI 48106.

-3 Incorporated by reference, see § 63.14.
+&lt;sup>3 Incorporated by reference, see § 63.14.